wp-plugins/admin-bar-button/readme.txt

 * **bar_duration**		> The length of time (in miliseconds) to take to show/hide the admin menu
 * **show_time**			> The length of time (in miliseconds) to show the admin bar for

+== Screenshots ==

+1. The minimised Admin Bar Button, shown when the Admin Bar is not active.
+2. The regular Admin Bar, as shown here, is still available when the Admin Bar Button is hovered over.

 == Changelog ==

 = 1.2.1 =